Italy clinch place at Euro 2020 as Spain made to wait

 PARIS: Italy became the second team to qualify for Euro 2020 after a 2-0 win over Greece on Saturday, while three-time champions Spain edged closer to the finals despite conceding a stoppage-time equaliser away to Norway.

-Roberto Mancini´s side joined Belgium in the draw for next year´s finals, where Italy will play their first two group games at the Stadio Olimpico.
+Roberto Mancini’s side joined Belgium in the draw for next year’s finals, where Italy will play their first two group games at the Stadio Olimpico.
+“We managed to create a team in a short period of time.
+It wasn’t easy but you have to thank the players, who have quickly developed an understanding between themselves,” said Mancini.

 Spain dropped their first points in Group F as Joshua King converted a 94th-minute spot-kick to rescue a 1-1 draw for Norway following a foul by goalkeeper Kepa Arrizabalaga on Omar Elabdellaoui.